 Yet another advantage to this is that dividing your personal and business expenses really helps your bookkeeping work.

-As a dropshipper, you will need to pay your Sales tax, in addition to your Income tax.
+As a dropshipper, you will need to pay your Sales tax, in addition to your Income-tax.
 You need to count your Income tax on your profits, not your revenue.
-Now, you will need to pay your Income tax based on where you are currently residing in, and not the location of the clients.
+Now, you will need to pay your Income-tax based on where you are currently residing, and not the location of the clients.
 It is essential that you keep your invoice for all these functions.
-AliExpress doesn’t supply you their invoice, which might be a hassle, but you may use tools such as AliBilling to download AliExpress Order Details.
+AliExpress doesn’t supply you with their invoice, which might be a hassle, but you may use tools such as AliBilling to download AliExpress Order Details.
 This is where separate company accounts and personal accounts help.